lucas-gaitzsch/pdf-turtle-client-golang/README.md

-# pdf-turtle-client-golang
+# PdfTurtle Client Golang
 Golang (Go) client library to use the [PdfTurtle](https://github.com/lucas-gaitzsch/pdf-turtle) service

 **HINT:** This lib is in the beta.

-## How to use - Recommended way for ASP.NET Core and Bundles
+## How to use - Recommended way

 See a working example in [examples/main.go](./examples/main.go).